-- 1. Drew commits to staying in compliance with any federal law regarding student discipline for children with disabilities, and will stay apprised of any changes in the law.
+- 4. Drew commits to staying in compliance with any federal law regarding student discipline for children with disabilities, and will stay apprised of any changes in the law.
 Students with disabilities have the same rights and responsibilities as other students and may be disciplined for the same behavioral offenses.
 If a student with disabilities has an IEP that includes disciplinary guidelines, that student will be disciplined according to those guidelines as required by IDEA.
-Students for whom the IEP does not include specific disciplinary guidelines may be disciplined in accordance with the standard school policies discussed above. - 2.
-Any student who is receiving special education services or has been identified as a student with a disability under the Individuals with Disabilities Act (IDEA) and whose acts are determined by the Head of School, Principal or Board of Directors to have violated any rules, regulations or laws as alleged, shall be referred to an IEP committee.
-The IEP committee will be responsible for determining if the student's conduct is a manifestation of his/her disability and whether such conduct warrants a change in placement, amendments to the individual educational plan (IEP) and/or disciplinary actions.
-If the IEP committee determines that the student's conduct is not a manifestation of the student's disability, it shall determine what, if any, disciplinary actions shall be taken with regard to offenses that the student has been found by the Principal and Head of School to have committed.
-The IEP committee shall also have the authority to consider, recommend and implement any changes in a student's IEP or educational placement.
+Students for whom the IEP does not include specific disciplinary guidelines may be disciplined in accordance with the standard school policies discussed above. - 5.
+Any student who is receiving special education services or has been identified as a student with a disability under the Individuals with Disabilities Act (IDEA) and whose acts are determined by the Head of School, Principal, or Board of Directors to have violated any rules, regulations or laws as alleged, shall be referred to an IEP committee.
+The IEP committee will be responsible for determining if the student's conduct is a manifestation of his/her disability The IEP committee shall also have the authority to consider, recommend and implement any changes in a student's IEP or educational placement.
 Nothing in these rules shall alter or adversely affect the rights of students with disabilities under applicable federal and state laws.